Parliament of India: Old premises (Samvidhan Sadan)

-General layout of the Parliament
+The building is 70 ft tall, 560 ft in diameter and covers an area of 5.66 acre.
+The Central Hall consists of the chambers of the Lok Sabha, the Rajya Sabha, and the library hall.
+Surrounding these three chambers is the four-storied circular structure providing accommodations for members and houses parliamentary committees, offices and the Ministry of Parliamentary Affairs.
 The center and the focus of the building is the Central Hall.
 It consists of chambers of the Lok Sabha, the Rajya Sabha, and the Library Hall, and between them lie garden courts.
-Surrounding these three chambers is the four-storeyed circular structure providing accommodations for ministers, chairmen, parliamentary committees, party offices, important offices of the Lok Sabha and Rajya Sabha Secretariat, and also the offices of the Ministry of Parliamentary Affairs.
+Surrounding these three chambers is the four-storied circular structure providing office spaces for ministers, chairmen, parliamentary committees, party offices, important offices of the Lok Sabha and Rajya Sabha Secretariat, and also the offices of the Ministry of Parliamentary Affairs.
 The Central Hall is circular in shape and the dome is 98 ft in diameter.

 It is a place of historical importance.
 The Indian Constitution was framed in the Central Hall.
 The Central Hall was originally used in the library of the erstwhile Central Legislative Assembly and the Council of States.
 In 1946, it was converted and refurbished into the Constituent Assembly Hall.
-At present, the Central Hall is used for holding joint sittings of both the houses of parliament and also used for address by the president at the commencement of the first session after each general election.

-New premises
+New premises (Sansad Bhavan)

-A new parliament building is under construction and is intended to replace the existing complex.
-The present building, an 85-year-old structure suffers from inadequacy of space to house members and their staff and is thought to suffer from structural issues.
+A new parliament building called the Sansad Bhavan was inaugurated on 28 May 2023.
+The old building, an 85-year-old structure suffers from inadequacy of space to house members and their staff and is thought to suffer from structural issues.
 The building also needs to be protected because of its heritage tag.

-A committee to suggest alternatives to the current building was set up by former Speaker Meira Kumar in 2012.
-Prime Minister Narendra Modi laid the foundation and performed the ground-breaking ceremony for the new Parliament building on 10 December 2020.
-With an estimated cost of 9.71 billion, the building is expected to be completed by 2022.
+The new building, with a built-up area of approximately 65,000 sq m and a distinctive triangular shape, optimally utilizes space.
+It houses an expanded Lok Sabha Hall, accommodating up to 888 seats, and a larger Rajya Sabha hall, accommodating up to 384 seats, with the Lok Sabha capable of accommodating up to 1,272 seats for joint sessions of Parliament.
+The Lok Sabha Hall draws inspiration from India's national bird, incorporating a peacock theme, while the Rajya Sabha hall is designed with a lotus theme, reflecting India's national flower.
+Additionally, a state-of-the-art Constitutional Hall symbolically and physically places Indian citizens at the heart of democracy.
+Prime Minister Narendra Modi laid the foundation for the new Parliament building on 10 December 2020.
+With an estimated cost of ₹ 9.71 billion, the new building was inaugurated in 2023.
+The first session in the New Parliament took place on 19 September 2023.

 Composition

-The Indian Parliament consists of two houses, namely, the Lok Sabha and the Rajya Sabha, with the president of India acting as their head.
+The Indian Parliament consists of two houses, namely, the Lok Sabha and the Rajya Sabha, with the President of India acting as their head.